What Are Stimulants?

 Are Treatment Modalities Different?

-Recovery with Depressants vs Stimulant
+Recovery with Depressants vs. Stimulants

 Granite Recovery Centers is here to help you or your family member recover from substance addiction.
 With several locations throughout picturesque New England, we facilitate your entire journey back to life without active addiction.
 Here are some programs we offer: